Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

 Now that we have demonstrated successful state compression in tandem with an accurately learned observation operator, there remains one more verification step before proceeding to DA: assessing the performance of the learned forecast operator described in Section~\ref{sec:surrogate-models}.
 Figure~\ref{fig:forecast_error} illustrates the history of one predicted latent variable, $\xi_2$, during gust passage in one of the test cases.
-Starting from the true initial state, the autoregressive prediction initially tracks the true trajectory but eventually diverges.
+Starting from the true initial state of a disturbed path, the autoregressive prediction initially tracks the true trajectory but eventually diverges.
 At first glance, this deviation may seem unexpected, given that the model was explicitly trained with a rollout loss designed to prevent error accumulation over long prediction horizons.
 It is important to emphasize, however, that the one-step prediction remains highly accurate, as is essential for DA applications.
-Indeed, the learned forecast operator provides reliable short-term estimates during rollout predictions, ensuring that sequential updates in filtering can be based on precise time-local dynamics, even if longer-term rollout trajectories diverge.
+Indeed, the learned forecast operator provides reliable short-term estimates during rollout predictions, ensuring that sequential updates in filtering can be based on precise time-local dynamics, even if longer-term rollout trajectories have larger errors.
 Despite the larger prediction error observed in this example, the inclusion of the rollout loss does stabilize the network: the error does not grow without bound over time.
 Rather, the discrepancy arises because, while the original high-dimensional dynamics are Markovian, this quality is not necessarily preserved when compressed into a low-dimensional latent space.
-In other words, two nearby initial conditions in the compressed representation can evolve into significantly different trajectories.
-This important limitation has been rigorously established in the foundational work of \cite{zwanzig1961memory} and \cite{mori1965transport}.
+In other words, two nearby initial points in the compressed representation can evolve into significantly different trajectories.
+This important limitation has been rigorously established in the foundational work of \citet{zwanzig1961memory} and \citet{mori1965transport}.
 According to Mori–Zwanzig theory, the evolution of any reduced subspace can be decomposed into a Markovian term, a memory (history-dependent) term, and an unobservable (noise) term.
-As demonstrated by \cite{ruiz2024benefits}, explicitly modeling the memory term can significantly improve predictive performance.
-Following this insight, one promising way to improve the forecast operator is to incorporate history dependence using memory-based NNs such as RNNs.
-However, this approach comes at the cost of breaking the Markovian assumption required by standard sequential filtering methods.
-Indeed, the philosophy of our current approach is that the responsibility for correcting deviations lies with the measurement update of each filter step.
-Thus, we deliberately choose to retain this imperfect, but short-term-accurate, forecast operator to evaluate the performance of our filtering framework under the realistic scenario of a non-ideal predictive model.
+As demonstrated by \citet{ruiz2024benefits}, explicitly modeling the memory term can significantly improve predictive performance.
+Following this insight, one promising way to improve the forecast operator is to incorporate history dependence.
+However, the philosophy of our current approach is that the responsibility for correcting deviations lies with the measurement update of each filter step.
+Thus, we deliberately choose to retain this imperfect, but short-term-accurate, forecast operator to evaluate the performance of our filtering framework under the realistic scenario of a non-ideal long-term predictive model.
+We emphasize that one could also adopt a different strategy---using, e.g., an RNN---and likely achieve similar estimation performance, given the forecast operator's limited role in this framework.
+Any other strategy would be similarly challenged by the lack of information about the gust arrival, and thus require the use of frequent measurement updates to detect this arrival.